wp-plugins/wp-lister-for-ebay/readme.txt

 To learn more about variations and allowed categories you should visit this page: http://pages.ebay.com/help/sell/listing-variations.html.
 There you will find a link to eBay’s look up table for categories allowing variations.
 If you can only list to categories where no variations are allowed, consider purchasing WP-Lister Pro which can split variations into single listings.

+= I already have listed my products on eBay.
+Can WP-Lister import them to WordPress? =

+WP-Lister is specifically designed to let you manage your products in WordPress - and list them from there on eBay.
+If you would like to use WP-Lister but you need to import all your items from eBay to WooCommerce to start up, please contact us on www.wplab.com as we are currently developing a plugin to do just that.

 = Are there any more FAQ? =

 Yes, there are more questions and answers on http://www.wplab.com/plugins/wp-lister/faq/